 St. Alban was a soldier in the Roman army in Britain, perhaps when Diocletian was emperor, or perhaps when the emperor was Decius or Septimus Severus.
 Whenever it was – just after the year 200, or just after the year 300, or somewhere between – it wasn’t a good time to be a Christian.

-He undoubtedly knew the story of Baucis and Philemon.
+Alban undoubtedly knew the story of Baucis and Philemon.
 According to the story, Baucis and Philemon were an old married couple.
 They owned little, but when a couple of strangers presented themselves at their door, Baucis and Philemon offered them food and shelter, the best they could give.
-And it wasn’t long before Baucis realized that their guests were not ordinary travelers.
-They were Hermes and Zeus, And these gods destroyed the town around them, because everyone else had turned them away.
+It wasn’t long before Baucis realized that their guests were not ordinary travelers.
+They were Hermes and Zeus.
+And because everyone else had turned them away, these gods destroyed the town around them.
 They made the hovel Baucis and Philemon lived in a temple, and granted them their wish that, when the end of their life came, they would die together.

 That sort of story was common in years past, before greed was good.
 Lot and his wife entertained two strangers, who were revealed to be angels and who destroyed the surrounding town for inhospitality.
 And Paul spoke of the need to entertain strangers, for by doing so, he said, some had entertained angels without knowing it.

 And it wasn’t just Mediterranean cultures.
 In the Russian fairy tale of Marco the Rich and Vasily the Unlucky, St. Nicholas and the Lord God disguise themselves as beggars to seek hospitality from Marco, who refuses them.
 As a result, Vasily ends up receiving everything that had been Marco’s, and Marco is utterly destroyed.

 St. Alban the Hospitable